geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 ## Attaching a USB card reader device

+> This step is not required if you are copying the built kernel to the Pi over the network or via some other means than the microSD card.

 In order to compile the kernel and copy it into place on a Pi OS image/card, you need to directly attach a USB microSD card reader (or a flash/SSD/whatever drive) to the VirtualBox VM.

 You will likely need to install the "VirtualBox Extension Pack", which you can download from the [VirtualBox Downloads](https://www.virtualbox.org/wiki/Downloads) page, then double-click on it to install it.